wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Leads
 ^^^^^^^^^^^^^

-Standard 6AWG copper, Pink/Red SB50 battery leads often come in the Kit of Parts and are sold by FRC vendors.
+Battery leads must be copper, minimum size (cross section) 6 AWG (16mm2, 7 SWG) and maximum length 12", with red or black insulation matched to polarity, and an Anderson SB connector.
+Standard 6AWG copper leads with Pink/Red SB50 battery leads often come in the Kit of Parts and are sold by FRC vendors.

 Lead cables
 ~~~~~~~~~~~

-Battery lead cables must be copper, minimum size (cross section) 6 AWG (16mm2, 7 SWG) and maximum length 12", with red or black insulation matched to polarity.

 Tinned, annealed, or coated copper is allowed.
 Do not use CCA (copper clad aluminum), aluminum, or other non-copper base metal.
 The conductor metal is normally printed on the outside of the insulation with the other cable ratings.

 Wire size 6AWG is sufficient for almost all robots and fits standard SB50 contacts.
 A small number of teams adopt larger wire sizes for marginal performance benefits.

 Higher strand count wire (sometimes sold as "Flex" or "welding wire") has a smaller bend radius, which makes it easier to route, and a higher fatigue limit.
-There is no strand count requirement, but 84/25 (84 strand hookup wire) and 259/30 (259 strand welding wire) will both be *much* easier to work with than 19/0.0372 (19 strand hookup wire).
+There is no strand count requirement, but 84/25 (84 strand "flex" hookup wire) and 259/30 (259 strand "welding wire") will both be *much* easier to work with than 19/0.0372 (19 strand hookup wire).

 The insulation of the +12V wire must be red, and the ground must be black.
 There is no explicit insulation temperature rating requirement, but any blackened or damaged insulation means the wire needs to be replaced: off hand, 90C is fine and 105C is plenty.
 There is no insulation voltage rating requirement, but lower is better in FRC: 120V is plenty, and exceeding 600V adds insulation thickness that increases bend radii with no performance benefit.